-PROVIDENCE — Do you have a star encircled in gold on your Rhode Island driver’s license?
-If not, there’s still time to get your gold star REAL ID driver’s license.
+PROVIDENCE, R.I.— Do you have a star encircled in gold on your Rhode Island driver’s license?
+If not, there’s still time to get your gold star REAL ID driver’s license

-The upgraded REAL IDs will be required starting October 1, 2020 and the one-year countdown is on!
+The upgraded REAL IDs will be required starting October 1, 2020.

 To get the REAL ID star, individuals will need to visit their local Rhode Island Division of Motor Vehicles office in person and bring certain documents to prove U.S. citizenship and Rhode Island residency.
 Or, AAA members may also obtain a REAL ID at any of the association’s Rhode Island branch offices.

 Required documents include one proof of identity, one proof of legal presence, two proofs of Rhode Island residency, your social security card (if you’ve been issued one) and a current driver’s license if you are applying to exchange one issued by another U.S. state.

 There is no additional cost for a Rhode Island REAL ID, when an individual applies for it during the renewal period, however, a REAL ID will cost $26.50 outside of the renewal period.

 Transportation Security Administration officers who staff the ticket document checking station at airports will not allow travelers into the checkpoint without a REAL ID license or another form of acceptable ID after October 1, 2020, because of a federal law (The REAL ID Act of 2005) that mandates that a REAL ID is needed for federal purposes.
 REAL ID is a coordinated effort by the federal government to improve the reliability and accuracy of driver licenses and identification cards.
 The improvements are intended to inhibit terrorists’ ability to evade detection by using fraudulent identification.